 Diversity, Equity and Inclusion

 ARG strives to establish a diverse, equitable, and inclusive work environment that permeates the firm’s culture and reflects the work that we do.

 Our Diversity, Equity & Inclusion (DEI) Task Force provides our team with anti-bias resources pertaining to the fields of heritage architecture, planning, and conservation.
 Our Task Force consists of members from all offices who represent multiple disciplines and staff levels, including ARG leadership.

-Our Pacific Northwest team dives deep into the process and shares the story behind the African American Resources in Portland, Oregon, Multiple Property Documentation (MPD) form.
+Our Pacific Northwest team dove deep into the history of African American Resources in Portland, Oregon in a new Multiple Property Documentation (MPD) nomination.
 Read about the process on our blog.

 The parallels between preservation and sustainability are truly compatible objectives in the field of architecture and preservation.